-The internet has become part of lives and for most of us, a slow connection isn’t just an annoyance, it’s a deal breaker.
+The internet has become part of our lives and for most of us, a slow connection isn’t just an annoyance, it’s a deal-breaker.

 Many homeowners now watch television via the internet and children often play games that require a fast connection.
 Also, many self-employed people rely on a good connection at home.